dylanrenwick/braingolf/README.md

-    >            - Rotates the stack 1 index to the right (takes the final element and moves it to the start of the stack) .            - Duplicates the last element in the stack {            - Reads input from STDIN and appends each char's charcode to the stack, if no input is given, appends -1
+    >            - Rotates the stack 1 index to the right (takes the final element and moves it to the start of the stack) .            - Duplicates the last element in the stack {            - Reads input from STDIN and appends each char's charcode to the stack, if no input is given, appends -1 ,            - Switches the position of the last 2 elements in the stack, does nothing if stack length < 2

 Modifiers:

     !            - "Safe" - Prevents the next operator from consuming data from the stack (it may still read, but will not pop)
-    ~            - "Reverse" - Causes the next operator to read/pop from the beginning of the stack, rather than the end ,            - "Flip" - Causes the next diadic operator to swap its 2 values.
-(Eg 2 / 4 becomes 4 / 2)
+    ~            - "Reverse" - Causes the next operator to read/pop from the beginning of the stack, rather than the end
     $            - "Silent" - Prevents the next operator from outputting to the console &            - "Greedy" - Causes the next operator to apply to the entire stack
     #            - Adds the charcode of the next char to the end of the stack